Adopt A Penguin

-Adélie penguins depend on sea ice for their main food source - krill.
-But parts of the Antarctic and Southern Ocean are warming rapidly, which is affecting the penguins' feeding grounds.
+Both emperor and adélie penguins depend on sea ice for their main food source - krill.
+But parts of the Antarctic and Southern Ocean are warming rapidly, which is affecting some of the penguins' feeding grounds.
+Adopt a penguin for yourself or as a gift for a loved one.

 Animal adoptions like yours give a huge boost to our work.
-They help fund projects to work with local communities to monitor Adélie penguin movements and protect their habitat.
+They not only help fund projects to monitor penguins and their movements and see how they're being affected by climate change but also fund our other vital work around the world.

 Loss of prey

-Adélie penguins may also lose ground to Gentoo penguins, which are better adapted to warming Antarctic environments.
+Penguins may also lose ground to gentoo penguins, which are better adapted to warming Antarctic environments.

 We’re also involved in helping improve the way Antarctica is managed through the Antarctic Treaty and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 They ensure that fisheries are sustainable and aim to eliminate illegal, unregulated and unreported fishing.